 Ebrahim and Zhi Feng [3] study the early detection of abnormalities in the breast for diagnosing breast cancer easily.
 The experiment was carried out using the Wisconsin Diagnosis Breast Cancer database to classify breast cancer as either benign or malignant, consists of 400 observations of patients with breast cancer among which 300 are benign and 100 are malignant status.
 Supervised learning algorithm - Support Vector Machine (SVM) with kernels like Linear, and Neural Network (NN) are used for comparison to achieve this task.
 The performances of the models are analyzed where the Neural Network approach provides more ‘accuracy’ and ‘precision’ as compared to the Support Vector Machine technique in the classification of breast cancer detection and seems to be a fast and efficient method.

 Sangapu Venkata et al. [1] apply deep learning techniques in their study by using RNN (Recurrent Neural Network) to predict the formation of breast cancer disease so that doctors will perform the diagnosis more properly.
 The used breast cancer dataset was belonging to the UC Irvine repository consisting of 561 instances and 31 attributes.
 The dataset is being preprocessed by the standardization of the data.
-The model design comprises of model training and testing.
+The model design comprises model training and testing.
 The RNN architecture was designed with 3 hidden layers and the total nodes in each hidden layer were increased twice consecutively.
 Precision, recall, accuracy, and the f1 score of the proposed method are used as the performance evaluation.
 The results showed good scores and the proposed technique performed well.
-Based on experimental results, the RNN model exhibited the 97% of f1 score.
+Based on experimental results, the RNN model exhibited a 97% of f1 score.

 Richard Ha et al. [7] proposed a method for predicting the molecular subtype of breast cancer in 216 patients.
 They used a dataset in the form of breast photos based on the MRI (Magnetic Resonance Imaging) feature.
 The proposed algorithm is to use the CNN (Convolutional Neural Network) algorithm.
 A CNN architecture was designed with 14 layers.
 Parameters were tuned based on a 20% validation group.
 A class balanced holdout set of 40 patients was utilized as the testing set.
 Software code was written in Python using the TensorFlow module on a Linux workstation with one NVidia Titan X GPU.
 The testing set accuracy was measured at 70%.
 Therefore, MRI analysis of breast cancer using CNN can predict the molecular subtypes of breast cancer, whereas a larger data set would make it possible to improve the model.